 This Circular is furnished in connection with the solicitation of proxies by the management of the Corporation for use at the annual and special meeting (the "Meeting") of the shareholders of the Corporation (the "Shareholders") to be held at 10:00 a.m.
-(Toronto time) on June 26, 2020 at the offices of the Corporation, 155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7, for the purposes set forth in the notice of meeting accompanying this Circular (the "Notice").
+(Toronto time) on June 4, 2021 by way of conference call and at the offices of the Corporation, 155 University Avenue, Suite 1440, Toronto, Ontario, Canada, M5H 3B7, for the purposes set forth in the notice of meeting accompanying this Circular (the "Notice").